-This prospectus relates to \$250,000,000 million aggregate principal amount of 4 1/4% Convertible Subordinated Notes Due 2007 of Texas Instruments Tucson Corporation, a Delaware corporation formerly known as Burr-Brown Corporation and wholly-owned subsidiary of Texas Instruments Incorporated, a Delaware corporation, and the 5,624,784 shares of Texas Instruments common stock, par value \$1.00 per share, issuable upon conversion of the notes.
+This prospectus relates to 2,257,113 shares of common stock, par value \$1.00 per share, of Texas Instruments Incorporated, a Delaware corporation, issuable upon conversion of 4 1/4% Convertible Subordinated Notes due 2007 of Texas Instruments Tucson Incorporated, a Delaware corporation formerly known as Burr-Brown Corporation and wholly-owned subsidiary of Texas Instruments.

-The notes were originally issued by Burr-Brown Corporation in a private placement in February 2000.
-Effective as of August 24, 2000, Burr-Brown merged with Burma Acquisition Corp., a Delaware corporation and wholly-owned subsidiary of Texas Instruments, with Burr-Brown surviving the merger under the terms of the Agreement and Plan of Merger, dated June 21, 2000, among Texas Instruments, Burma and Burr-Brown.
+The notes were originally issued in a private placement in February 2000.
+Effective August 24, 2000, Burr-Brown merged with Burma Acquisition Corp., a Delaware corporation and wholly-owned subsidiary of Texas Instruments, with Burr-Brown surviving the merger under the terms of the Agreement and Plan of Merger, dated June 21, 2000, among Texas Instruments, Burma and Burr-Brown.
 Immediately following the merger, Burr-Brown changed its name to Texas Instruments Tucson Corporation.
 Texas Instruments Tucson Corporation is referred to in this prospectus as TI Tucson.
-In connection with the closing of the transactions contemplated by the merger agreement, Texas Instruments, TI Tucson and United States Trust Company of New York, as trustee, executed a supplemental indenture under which Texas Instruments agreed to guarantee the notes and to issue Texas Instruments common stock upon conversion of the notes.
+In connection with the closing of the transactions contemplated by the merger agreement, Texas Instruments, TI Tucson and United Stated Trust Company of New York, as trustee, executed a supplemental indenture under which Texas Instruments agreed to guarantee the notes and to issue Texas Instruments common stock upon conversion of the notes.
+On December 22, 2000 and December 26, 2000, ABN AMRO Bank, N.V. and Bank of America, N.A., respectively, issued irrevocable letters of credit in favor of the trustee guaranteeing the payment of principal and interest on the notes up to \$261,000,000 in the aggregate.